- Go 100%

 MCP resources:

-resources/list returns static repo resources plus known entry and file-card resources from the journal.
+resources/list returns static repo resources plus compact known entry and file-card descriptors from the journal.
+Dynamic descriptors keep only fetch-critical fields so discovery stays small; use resources/read for detail and annotations.
 List methods support MCP opaque cursor pagination with nextCursor; invalid cursors return JSON-RPC -32602.

 The server advertises resources.listChanged.
 After initialization, successful memory.record calls emit notifications/resources/list_changed because resource discovery gains a new entry and may gain a new file card.